ledondodo/ytb/README.md

 To use another audio format, please modify `.wav` by the format you'd like to use.

 ## Launch the program
-Launch the program with python by typing "python ytb.py" in the program directory from the Terminal command line.
+Launch the program with python by typing `python ytb.py` in the program directory from the Terminal command line.

 I personnaly use a shortcut with the short keyword "ytb" that launches the code from the right directory.